edadma/funl-old/src/docs/index.md

 	java -jar <path to funl.jar> hello

-You should see `Hello World` being output.

-The keyword `main` indicates the entry point of the program.  `println` means "print line" and causes the given expression to be output, followed by a line feed.
+You should see `Hello World` being output.  `println` means "print line" and causes the given expression to be output, followed by a new-line character.

 As a more interesting example, here is an (not fairly efficient) implementation of the Quick Sort.
 Create a file called `quicksort.funl` with the following contents: